LFhase/FeAT/README.md

 <!-- - [x] Results are updated to [Wilds leaderboard](https://wilds.stanford.edu/leaderboard/).
 Note there are some slight differences due to the [evaluation](./WILDS/README.md).
 - [x] Camera ready version of the paper [link](https://openreview.net/forum?id=esFxSb_0pSL)!
 - [x] PAIR is accepted as an ***oral presentation*** by [ICLR DG](https://domaingen.github.io/) workshop! -->

+- [x] Camera-ready version of the paper is updated [link](https://arxiv.org/abs/2304.11327)!
-- [] Detailed running instruction will be released soon!
+- [ ] Detailed running instructions will be released soon!

 ## What feature does ERM learn for generalization?
 Empirical risk minimization (ERM) is the *de facto* objective adopted in Machine Learning and obtains impressive generalization performance.
 Nevertheless, ERM is shown to be prone to spurious correlations, and is suspected to learn predictive but **<ins>spurious</ins>** features for minimizing the empirical risk.